 INTEGRAL YOGA’s SIX BRANCHES

-Hatha Yoga: Focuses on the physical aspects of wellbeing through postures, breath control, deep relaxation, cleansing techniques, yoga diet and deep relaxation.
+Hatha Yoga: Focuses on the physical aspects of wellbeing through postures, breath control, cleansing techniques, yoga diet and deep relaxation.

 Bhakti Yoga: Focuses on emotional and spiritual wellbeing through the path of devotion, expression, creativity and love.
 This practice is equally effective to both secular or religious-based people.